officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-powershell.md

 ---
-title: Skapa en Load Balancer med zonindelade-frontend-Azure PowerShell
+title: Create a Load Balancer with zonal frontend - Azure PowerShell
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Lär dig hur du skapar Standard Load Balancer med en zonindelade-frontend med Azure PowerShell
+description: Learn how to create Standard Load Balancer with a zonal frontend using Azure PowerShell
 services: load-balancer
 documentationcenter: na
 author: asudbring